rpbouman/chromext-image-to-text/README.md

 After clicking the context menu item, a (modal) dialog pops up to inform the user of the progress.

-The extension attempts to extract different bits of information depedning on the kind of image:
-- for paintings and artwork, it will generate a description of the scene.
-Any texts appearing in the image wil be extracted and appear in the description
-- screenshots of code or pages from a book are typically extracted in full, and there may be some descriptive text to explain the context
-- for diagrams, like flow charts, an attempt is made to extract a list of elements describing their shapes, colors, and any text labels; A list of the relationships between these elements is also extracted.
-- for screenshots of data grids and spreadsheets, the data shoudl be extracted and returned as text in a tabular format.

 # Installation
 1) Download or clone this repo.
 2) In google chrome, open the Manage Extensions page (menu > Extensions > Manage Extensions).